It’s not always easy to qualify for life insurance coverage. This is especially true with diabetes.

 However, after a period of time has elapsed, the pancreas simply isn’t able to keep up, and in turn, it is not able to produce the insulin needed for keeping the body’s blood glucose at a normal level.

-While there are ways to treat and control Type 2 diabetes through diet, exercise, and medication, there is no cure..
-And, if it is not properly managed or controlled, it can lead to much more serious health related issues, including kidney disease, heart attack, or stroke.
+While there are ways to treat and control Type 2 diabetes through diet, exercise, and medication, there is no cure, only possible remission.

 When someone applies for life insurance and has Type 2 diabetes, the insurance company underwriters will want to review their information carefully in order to ensure the insurance carrier will not be taking on an excessive amount of risk, both now, and in the future.

 Anyone who applies for a life insurance policy will be required to complete an application for coverage.